davidtinker/grails-handlebars/README.md

 * **grails.resources.mappers.handlebars.templatesPathSeparator**: The delimiter to use for template names.
   Default is '/'.

+This one is only used by this plugin:

+* **grails.resources.mappers.handlebars.templateExtension**: The extension handlebars files are expected to have (default is .handlebars)

 ## Thanks

 Thanks to Edgar Espina for creating the [handlebars-java](https://github.com/jknack/handlebars.java) library used